Richard Kemp: Early life and military career

-Kemp was promoted to the rank of Lieutenant-Colonel in 1997 and commanded the 1st Battalion of the Royal Anglian Regiment in Oakington and Londonderry from 1998 to 2000.
+Kemp was promoted to the rank of lieutenant-colonel in 1997 and commanded the 1st Battalion of the Royal Anglian Regiment in Oakington and Derry from 1998 to 2000.
 After this command, he was appointed commander of the Operational Training and Advisory Group and then spent six months as Counter Terrorism and Security Advisor to the Government of Macedonia.

 Kemp was attached to the Cabinet Office from 2001 to 2006, during which time he was briefly Commander of Operation Fingal in Afghanistan (between July and November 2003) with approximately 300 soldiers under his command.
 At the Cabinet Office he worked for the Joint Intelligence Committee and the national crisis management group, COBRA, during the period of the 2005 London bombings and a series of kidnappings of British nationals in Iraq and Afghanistan.
 His responsibilities included Iraq, and he made several visits to Baghdad, Fallujah and Mosul.
 He was promoted to the rank of colonel on 30 June 2004 and retired from the army on 30 March 2006.

 After leaving the army, Kemp co-authored the book Attack State Red with Chris Hughes, a journalist with the Daily Mirror.
 It describes the deployment of the Royal Anglian Regiment in Helmand Province, Afghanistan, in 2007 as a part of Operation Herrick.
 The title of the book comes from the British military standing operating procedures (SOPs) for the alert state of a base referring to the likelihood of attack.
 The book was published in September 2009 by Penguin Books.